SEND & Inclusion

 • Our staff speak a range of community languages which enable children to access information and learning.

-• For children with SEN, a meeting will be held between the SENCOs and information will be shared about the child’s needs.
+• For children with SEND, a meeting will be held between the SENCOs and information will be shared about the child’s needs.

 How is support organized for pupils with identified special educational needs?